Veterans appeal to Greitens to legalize medical cannabis

 — Jean Evans ⚜️ (@MoRepEvans) April 18, 2017

 Lee, a disabled Missouri National Guard veteran, pulled out a 10-pound bag with nearly 10,000 smarties in it.
 Each one of the candies, he said, represented one pill he took each year for chronic pain and PTSD.
-Those pills, certified as safe by the FDA, the veterans argue can be just as dangerous.
+Those pills, certified as safe by the FDA, the veterans argue can be just as dangerous as any other drug.

-Those pills can have significant side effects, especially when taken in concert.
-Lee says he takes so many medications he must undergo blood tests three times a week to ensure they don’t do permanent damage.
+Such medications can have significant side effects, especially when taken in concert.
+Lee says he takes so many different prescriptions that he must undergo blood tests three times a week to ensure they don’t do permanent damage to his body.
 Another veteran said his extreme medication regimen eventually led to his liver failure, and that he was prescribed oxycodone and other opioid painkillers up to six times a day, even though it eventually did little to alleviate his pain.

 Medical marijuana, the veterans argued, could have positive effects in treating some of their ailments, but a lack of research made that uncertain.